Military Divorce and BAH

 How the Military Basic Allowance for Housing Works

 While on active duty, the military pays for a servicemember’s housing and utilities through the “Basic Allowance for Housing” or “BAH.”
-This doesn’t automatically cover 100% of all housing related percentages, but it will pay for a substantial percentage of those costs for servicemembers who don’t live in government housing.
+This doesn’t automatically cover 100% of all housing-related percentages, but it will pay a substantial percentage of those costs for servicemembers who don’t live in government housing.
 The amount a servicemember receives in BAH depends on the servicemember’s :

-Generally, BAH is only paid to servicemembers living in family housing, rather than government barracks, unless the person’s family members are not authorized to live where the servicemember is stationed (such as certain overseas deployment).
-While married, many active duty military personnel use the BAH to provide housing for their spouses and children.
+Generally, BAH is only paid to servicemembers living in family housing rather than government barracks unless the person’s family members are not authorized to live where the servicemember is stationed (such as on certain overseas deployments).
+While married, many active-duty military personnel use the BAH to provide housing for their spouses and children.
 But what happens to that military benefit when military families get divorced?

 Who Gets the BAH Housing While a Military Divorce is Pending?

 In civilian courts, a judge can give one spouse temporary possession of the home while the divorce is pending.
 However, in an Army divorce, if spouses can’t live together, it is up to the garrison commander and the Staff Judge Advocate (SJA) to decide who will remain in the BAH housing.
-The active duty service member (or spouse with senior rank if both are serving) is considered the “sponsor.”
-However, the sponsor is not given preference in deciding who gets BAH housing during the divorce.
+The active duty service member (or spouse with senior rank if both serve) is considered the “sponsor.”
+However, the sponsor is not given preference when deciding who gets BAH housing during the divorce.
 Instead, the decision is generally based on the involvement of other dependent family members and the distance of any commute to the servicemembers’ duty station.
-Other branches have similar procedures.
+Different branches have similar procedures.

 Do You Still Get BAH After Divorce Without Dependents?